DeveloperZahra/Course_Documentation/CourseDocumentationReportCode.md

-* Note : Only Declaration of an array doesn’t allocate memory to the array.
+* Note : Only Declaration of an array doesnâ€™t allocate memory to the array.
 For that array must be initialized.

 >* Array Initialization: